yoonusajward/task-manager-app/README.md

 # Task Manager App

-This is a full-stack Task Manager application built with **React** for the frontend and **Node.js** (Express) for the backend.
+This is a full-stack Task Manager application built with **React** for the frontend, **Node.js** (Express) for the backend, and **MySQL** for the database.
 It allows users to manage their tasks efficiently by adding, editing, deleting, and filtering tasks.

 ## Project Structure